Changissnz/nu_merchant_principal/README.md

 already mentioned, is that they would lose their identity if they are to undergo condensation.
-The possibly greater effectiveness of the "sophisticated" in comparison to the "elaborate" is that the "sophisticated" can rest on principles simple and reliable, while the "elaborate" are so due to the lack of obligation in their resting on an origin that is principle.
+The possibly greater effectiveness of the "sophisticated" in comparison to the "elaborate" is that the authentically "sophisticated" do rest on principles simple and reliable, while the "elaborate" are so due to the lack of obligation in their resting on an origin that is principle.

+When products born from sophistication do fail, it is due to the faults bred by the elaborate additions, additions that "hijack" control of the principles simple and reliable bred through the sophistication process.
+It can be argued that the sophisticated do need to be competent, that the notion of competency should automatically fall under those categorized as "sophisticated".
+And competency does require a high success rate in the control of principles simple and reliable, lest those principles be hijacked and re-engineered for purposes including subversion of the sophisticated, as well as repurposing the sophisticated against ideals and nouns that it was intended to be aligned with, from its conception.